garrandall/popular-music-data/tracks/encore-eminem-dr--dre-50-cent.md

 Times up, games over, you lose, I win
-'bout to show these knuckleheads how to do this here Ooh yeah, new year, next phase, begin
+'bout to show these knuckleheads how to do this here Oh yeah, new year, next phase, begin
 Look who's got you goin' crazy again
 I'm a trend, I set one every time I'm in
 I go out and just come back full circle again